frame-lang/frame_transpiler/docs/source/advanced_frame/system_start.rst

                 -> ("Hello")            // <--- Initialize enter event params
                     $S2("state $S2")    // <--- Intialize state params
                     ^
         $S2 [who:string]                // <--- State param
             var separator:string = " "  // <--- Intialize state variable

             |>| [greeting:string]       // <--- Enter event handler and params
-                print(who + separator + greeting) ^
+                print(greeting + separator + who) ^
     ##

 The Frame transition mechanisms support the activities outlined above.
-Upon creation, however, the system does not do a transition into the start state.
+Upon creation, however, the *system does not do a transition into the start state*.
-Instead it simply starts there, so none of the usual transition mechanisms are used in the very beginning.
+Instead it simply boots into the start state, so none of the usual transition mechanisms are used in the very beginning.
 Therefore another mechanism must exist to provide these parameters to the start state.
 To do so, Frame provides **system initializer lists**.